Key Concepts of Blockchain

 Data in the block usually consists of transactions, each block can contain hundreds of transactions (for example person A sends 100 EUR to person B, this transaction describes 3 variables: sender identification, receiver identification and amount).

-As result if a transaction in any block changes, the hash of the block will change.
+As a result, if a transaction in any block changes, the block's hash will change.
 When the hash of the block changes, the next block will show a mismatch with the previous hash that was recorded by it.
-This gives blockchain the property of being tamper resistant as it becomes very easy to identify when data in a block has changed.
+This gives blockchain the property of being tamper-resistant as it becomes very easy to identify when data in a block has changed.
 Blockchain has one more property that makes it secure.
-A blockchain is not stored on one computer or server which is usually the case with database.
-Instead, it is stored in a large network of computers called a peer to peer network.
+A blockchain is not stored on one computer or server, which is usually the case with a database.
+Instead, it is stored in a large network of computers called a peer-to-peer network.

-Per to peek is a network where all computer plays both server and node role.
-In most cases such networks does not have centralized server, this role is shared across network nodes.
-This structure allows the network to remain operational with any number and any combination of available nodes.
+Peer-to-peer is a network in which all computers play server and node roles.
+Such networks usually do not have a centralised server; this role is shared across network nodes.
+This structure allows the network to remain operational with any number and combination of available nodes.

-Every time a new block of transactions has to be added to network, all members or nodes of the network must check and verify if all transactions in the block are valid.
-If all nodes in the network are in agreement that the transactions in the block are correct, then the new block will get added to every node's blockchain.
+Every time a new block of transactions is added to the network, all network members or nodes must verify whether all transactions in the block are valid.
+If all nodes in the network agree that the transactions in the block are correct, the new block will be added to every node's blockchain.

 CC Attribution-Share Alike 4.0 International